The classical limit of quantum observables in the conservation laws of fluid dynamics: The purpose of the work and the results

 We formulate the quantum mechanical model and the conservation laws in Section~\ref{sec_2}.
-In Sections~\ref{sec_classical} and \ref{sec_qm} we review the derivations of the conservation laws from classical and quantum dynamics, respectively, following the works \cite{IK,noll, hardy,IZ}.
-These derivations are then modified for obtaining the matrix-valued extension of the quantum dynamics in Section~\ref{sec_qm_class}, where we state and prove Theorem~\ref{gibbs_corr_thm} for the classical limit of the quantum observables in the conservation laws.
-In Section~\ref{sec:initial} we present an approach for determining an initial density operator that matches the initial conservation variables locally.
-Following \cite{tadmor} we discuss in Section~\ref{sec:derivatives} the question of non-uniqueness of the stress tensor.
+In Sections~\ref{sec_classical} and \ref{sec_qm} we review the derivations of the conservation laws from classical and quantum dynamics, respectively, following the works \cite{IK,noll, hardy,IZ}, although reformulated in order to prepare for the new results in Section~\ref{sec_qm_class}.
+These derivations are then used to obtain the matrix-valued extension of the quantum dynamics in Section~\ref{sec_qm_class}.
+We derive the main result in Theorem \ref{thm:md_limit}, namely a classical molecular dynamics limit of the quantum observables in the conservation laws, under some assumptions on regularizations: the semiclassical analysis result requires $L^2$ bounded symbols, which is not satisfied in the canonical quantum formulation.
+The theorem therefore assumes that certain regularized $L^2$-bounded symbols depend continuously on the regularization parameters.
+In Section~\ref{sec:initial} we present an approach for determining an initial phase-space density that matches the initial conservation variables locally.
+Following \cite{tadmor} we discuss in Section~\ref{sec:derivatives} the non-uniqueness question for the stress tensor.

+In conclusion, the main result in this work is to formulate the quantum conservation laws using matrix valued symbols and apply recent techniques from semiclassical analysis to determine the molecular dynamics stress tensor and heat flux in the case of several excited electron states.
+A new ingredient in the formulation is also to define the local energy density by partitioning a general potential, applying perturbation analysis of the canonical electron eigenvalue problem; previous work on molecular dynamics formulations of the conservation laws used empirical pair potentials, \cite{IK,noll,hardy,OVY}.
+As in \cite{OVY} we construct the initial particle phase-space density as a local grand canonical quantum ensemble determined by the initial conservation variables.

+We think that the presented work is the first ab initio result that determines the stress and the heat flux in a molecular dynamics setting with several excited states and at any temperature.
+Therefore we believe that this is a valuable first step for further study.
+For instance, it would be interesting to extend the result by determining conditions that imply the assumed continuous dependence on the regularization parameters.